Specific uses

 Moniuszko,Stanisław,003

-Do not use _ (underscore) with the student's name or forename.
-A compilation error will be displayed.
+Do not use _ (underscore) with the student’s name or forename.
+This would lead to compilation errors.

 • \onecopy{1} must be equal to one.